Local Government and Politics

 2. Scholars affiliated to an ECPR member-institution automatically become members of the Standing Group if they register as such through MyECPR.
 Others may apply for membership and will be admitted by the Standing Group Steering Committee if they show an active interest in scholarly study in the Standing Group’s field.
 Such membership becomes effective as soon as the Steering Committee informs ECPR Central Services of its decision.

-3. The Standing Group is governed by a Steering Committee consisting of three Standing Group members elected for a period of two years.
+3. The Standing Group is governed by a Steering Committee consisting of four Standing Group members elected for a period of two years.
 Their membership is renewable.
-One of the members is elected as Convenor and another as Treasurer.
+One of the members is elected as Convenor.
+The other three are elected as Treasurer, Responsible for events and Responsible for the Summer School respectively.
 Two of the members must be affiliated to an ECPR member institution.

 4. The Standing Group has no separate membership fee.